jotpowers/Personal-Growth/books.md

   * Every time I hear someone say "this is going to happen" or "this won't happen" or "there is an X% chance of Y happening", I think back to this book.
 I also think 98% of the time people haven't read it. <sup>[1](References/notes.md)</sup>
 * Thinking, Fast and Slow - Daniel Kahneman
 * Team of Teams - General Stanley McCrystal
+* Checklist Manifesto - Atul Gawande
+  * I know what you're thinking.
+"I get that checklists are useful, but my job is too complex, or too important."
+Stop.
+It.
+Read this book.
+It does a great example of pointing out a few things:
+    * It can work for any business.
+If it's important enough when an airplane has stopped working, it'll work for you.
+    * If it works for surgeons it can work for you.
+    * The goal _isn't_ to have an end all/be all checklist.
+It is also to provide a process for human communication.
+* Thinking in Bets - Annie Duke
+  * This is one of the foundational books for my [Decision Making](decision-making.md) philosophy, so it has to be here too.

 ## Meh Read